 This course focuses on the assessment of children exhibiting the characteristics of behavior disorders, learning disabilities, and/or intellectual and developmental disabilities.
 It will examine principles and techniques for assessing academic progress; how to use assessment to inform instruction; and how to incorporate assessment into the curriculum for students with disabilities.
 Teacher candidates will identify strategies to prepare for and administer tests, to recognize basic terminology used in assessment, to understand legal provisions and ethical provisions regarding assessment of the exceptional learner in diverse educational settings, as well as to understand how to use effective and varied behavior management strategies.
 This course will also use assessment data to develop Individual Education Plans (IEP's).
 This course requires field work.
-Prerequisites: Admission to the Teacher Ed Program and EDU 3311 Teaching Strategies and Assessment-Elem factors involved, and strategies for implementation.
-The main emphasis of the course is on understanding collaborative consultation as a process that enables people with diverse expertise to work together to generate solutions for educating students with special education needs in general education classrooms.
-The course will also stress the effective use of verbal, nonverbal and written language; and the understanding of culturally responsiveness that promote effective communication and collaboration with families from culturally and linguistically diverse backgrounds.
-Prerequisite: Admission to the Teacher Ed Program
+Prerequisites: Admission to the Teacher Ed Program and EDU 3311 Teaching Strategies and Assessment-Elem

-SPED 3304 Consultation & Collab for Excep Lrnrs This course is designed to increase awareness of the
+SPED 3304 Consultation & Collab for Excep Lrnrs